guerrinharj/gpgc-api/README.md

     <li>Do you use Windows?
 I'm sorry, docker doesn't work well on Windows. </li>
 </ul>

+#### Install Docker for Linux

 ### Build the container and start the DB

 - Start terminal
-- All those shell scripts are environment dynamic, in case you're running production just add "production" argument after the shell scripts.
+- If you're loading your environment variable from `.env.production` you can always write "production" after the shell scripts.

 ```bash
 cd gpgc-api